bugcrowd/templates/templates/cross_site_scripting_xss/stored/privileged_user_to_privilege_elevation/template.md

 1. Navigate to {{url}}
 1. Insert {{payload}} in the appropriate area
 1. Execute the JavaScript payload was executed
-1. Access they vulnerable request and escalate privileges to any user account
+1. Access they vulnerable request and escalate privileges to a privileged user

 ## Vulnerability Evidence